 Table of Contents

-Did you know: Settling a claim does not prevent another complainant from suing you on the same basis!
-That’s why it’s important to utilize UserWay’s tools and services to achieve compliance, and not just ignore or settle claims.
+Settling a claim doesn’t prevent another complainant from suing you on the same basis.
+That’s why UserWay’s tools and services are essential to help you achieve compliance and not just ignore or settle claims.
 But not surprisingly, it’s the people behind UserWay’s Legal Support Program that drive our continued success in this area.

 In the event of receiving a demand letter or complaint, the program progresses through the following stages as needed: